Geography Curriculum Intent

 In Reception and Year 1 children have opportunities to learn more about the world we live in and experience the beauty of nature through our own developed Nature Explorers programme.
 These outdoor sessions enable children to experience first-hand how geographers undertake fieldwork, allowing children to develop an awareness of place through talking about the features of their own immediate environment and how environments might vary from one another as well as spending time throughout the year asking questions such as: What season are we in?
 What changes have you noticed happen [from one season to another]?

 Our topics underpin each subject area.
 This enables children to reinforce and build upon prior learning, make connections and develop subject specific vocabulary.
-Each term a new unit is taught it is signposted by the use of a new topic cover in the child’s writing book with a unifying question.
+Each term a new unit is taught it is signposted using a new topic cover in the child’s writing book with a unifying question.

 The children recognise how our school values affect the ways that we use and change the world around us and how they can use the school values to create an impact on making the world better, through respect, manners, community and curiosity.